LicensePlates.cc

 Agricultural

-Introduced July 2001.
-The Agricultural license plate ("Ag Tag") is an optional issue celebrating Maryland's agricultural heritage, and bearing the slogan "Our Farms, Our Future," and featuring a farm scene on a bright red and yellow background.
-It is available for passenger vehicles / light trucks / multipurpose vehicles / taxis in an A000000 format.
-Other formats issued on the same base are Trailer (A900000), Farm Truck (F/T00000), and Handicapped (00000A/E).
+Introduced July 2001, this license plate ("Ag Tag") was an optional issue celebrating Maryland's agricultural heritage with the slogan "Our Farms, Our Future," beside a farm scene on a bright red and yellow background.
+It was available for passenger vehicles / light trucks / multipurpose vehicles / taxis in A000000 format, low A000052.
+Other ag tags were Trailer (A900000), Farm Truck (F/T00000), and Handicapped (00000A/E).

-Month of an Avery SecureMark code can be determined by subtracting the number of circles arrayed in a diamond pattern around the year from twelve.
+The production month for an Avery "SecureMark" code can be determined by subtracting the number of circles arrayed in a diamond pattern around the year from twelve.
 Eleven circles = January; ten circles = February, ... zero circles = December.

 Military and Veteran Plates